s-damian/rust-solana-wallet/README.md

 ## How to use?

-"generate_seed" and "from_mnemonic" operations writes the generated keypair to the ```[project-directory]/storage/keypair/id.json``` file, allowing you to store or utilize the keypair in your Solana applications.
+**Keypair storage**: "generate_seed" and "from_mnemonic" operations writes the generated keypair to the ```[project-directory]/storage/keypair/id.json``` file, allowing you to store or utilize the keypair in your Solana applications.

+**Passphrase**: For "generate_seed" and for "from_mnemonic", in the terminal, you will be prompted to optionally enter a passphrase (leave empty, and press enter to not use any).

 ### 🌐 "generate_seed": Generate and Display a Random Mnemonic: